Twistor spinors and extended conformal superalgebras: Symmetry Operators of Twistor Spinors

 where ${\cal{L}}_K$ is the Lie derivative with respect to $K$ and $\lambda$ is a function.
 On the other hand, the Lie derivative on spinor fields is defined as follows

 where $d$ is the exterior derivative operator.
 The following operator is a symmetry operator for massless Dirac equation

-and hence preserve the space of harmonic spinors \cite{Benn Tucker}.
-Moreover, conformal Killing-Yano (CKY) forms which are antisymmetric generalizations of conformal Killing vector fields to higher degree forms can also be used in the construction of symmetry operators of massless Dirac equation.
+and hence preserves the space of harmonic spinors \cite{Benn Tucker}.
+Moreover, CKY forms which are antisymmetric generalizations of conformal Killing vector fields to higher degree forms can also be used in the construction of symmetry operators of massless Dirac equation.
 A $p$-form $\omega$ is a CKY $p$-form if it satisfies the following equation

 where $i_X$ is the interior derivative or contraction operator with respect to $X$ and $\delta$ is the co-derivative operator.
 So, the most general first-order symmetry operator of the massless Dirac equation is written in terms of CKY $p$-forms as \cite{Benn Charlton}